 I had to check to make sure I wasn’t looking at the foursome price…nope, that was $1,580.
 Somehow, I just assumed it would be around $175 per person (I swear that’s what it was last I checked two years ago).
 Granted, it’s being held at a rather upscale public course where fees typically surpass $150, but $395…really?
 Needless to say, I won’t be playing this year either.

 What the hell goes on at these tournaments, anyway?
 I spoke to someone recently who said a raw bar is a necessity at local tournaments nowadays.
 Really?

-“Oh, there’s not an oysters, clams and quahog spread behind the 18th green?
-Then I’m out.”
+“If there’s not an oysters, clams and quahog spread behind the 18th green, then I’m out.”

 A three-course meal after the round with a raw bar and free drinks?
 Is this a golf tournament or a wedding?
 Look, I’m all for supporting a good cause – be it your alma mater or a local charity, but isn’t $400 pushing it a bit too far?

 But perhaps I’m crazy.
 Maybe I’m just out of touch with how much people typically pay to play in a local golf tournament these days.
 That being said, I offer the poll below – so you can tell me what you typically pay when you hit the links for a good cause.